Celebrating the 55th Anniversary of

 This three-day event held in person in Washington, D.C., at the American University will engage participants in creating solutions that remove bias from technologies in the housing and lending sectors.
 Visit https://nationalfairhousing.org/hackathon2023/ to learn more.

-NFHA’s 2023 National Conference will take place at the Renaissance Hotel in Washington, D.C.
+NFHA’s 2023 National Conference took place at the Renaissance Hotel in Washington, D.C.

-This year’s conference, titled “Fair Housing at 55: Advancing a Blueprint for Equity,” will bring together a multitude of voices, perspectives, and experiences to develop and promote strategies to fulfill the purpose of the Fair Housing Act: eliminating bias in our society; increasing equity; and creating healthy, vibrant, well-resourced neighborhoods where everyone can thrive.
-Visit https://nationalfairhousing.org/2023nationalconference/ to register.
+The conference, titled “Fair Housing at 55: Advancing a Blueprint for Equity,” brought together a multitude of voices, perspectives, and experiences to develop and promote strategies to fulfill the purpose of the Fair Housing Act: eliminating bias in our society; increasing equity; and creating healthy, vibrant, well-resourced neighborhoods where everyone can thrive.